 If an Athlete falls at a Competition, he will not be allowed to continue without a medical assessment by on-site medical personnel, even if the Athlete has no obvious injury.
-Please see applicable HKEF rules if a rider refuses medical evaluation which will result in immediate elimination for the remainder of the competition
+Please see

 Article 405.1 All Athletes that have had a fall during training on the Competition site or in Competition must be examined by the Official Medical Officer before they either take part in another test, Competition or leave the venue.
 The Athlete is fully responsible for ensuring that this examination takes place.